Chapter 1. Managing Storage with Docker-formatted Containers

 Running a large number of containers in production requires a lot of storage space.
 Additionally, creating and running containers requires the underlying storage drivers to be configured to use the most performant options.
 The default storage options for Docker-formatted containers vary between the different systems and in some cases they need to be changed.
 A default installation of RHEL uses loopback devices, whereas RHEL Atomic Host has LVM thin pools created during installation.
 However, using the loopback option is not recommended for production systems.
 During the planning phase, make sure of the following things:

 1) You are running direct-lvm and have LVM thin pools set up.
-This can be done using the docker-storage-setup utility.
+This can be done using the container-storage-setup utility.

 2) You allocate enough free space during installation or plan for an external storage to be attached to the system.